-Join the Minnesota Historical Society and the Twin Cities Archives Round Table on Friday, November 9, 2012 for the first annual Minnesota Archives Symposium.
-This year’s theme is Reaching Your Audience: Marketing and Outreach Efforts.
+Join the Minnesota Historical Society and the Twin Cities Archives Round Table (TCART) on Monday, November 2nd, 2015, for the fourth annual Minnesota Archives Symposium.
+This year’s theme is Bridging the Gap Between our Digital and Physical Collections.
 Attend the Symposium to meet with your peers and learn what methods archivists, librarians, curators, and other information management professionals are using to relate our digital presence to our physical holdings, and how to bridge that gap between our digital and physical collections.

 Registration for this event is FREE.